-You will, though, be charged a late fee if you miss a payment due date.
-If avoiding these kinds of fees is important to you, you might consider our list of the best credit cards with no late fees.
+You will, though, be charged a late fee of up to $40 if you miss a payment due date.
+If avoiding these kinds of fees is important to you, you might want to consider one of the best credit cards with no late fees.

 4. It’s a good fit for new borrowers

-The card doesn’t come with as many perks as more premium credit cards marketed to experienced borrowers with excellent credit (or even compared to other Bank of America credit cards).
-That said, its lack of an annual fee and zero-interest introductory offers make it an attractive option for borrowers who are just starting out, those who may not have had a credit card before and those looking to rebuild credit.
+The card doesn’t come with as many perks as more premium credit cards that are marketed to experienced borrowers with excellent credit (or even as many perks as other Bank of America credit cards).
+That said, its lack of an annual fee and its zero-interest introductory offers make it an attractive option for borrowers who are just starting out, may not have had a credit card before or are looking to rebuild credit.
 In fact, this was the first credit card I opened straight out of college.